dejbug/anika/README.md

 an easy-going foto-novela composer not only for depressives

-(also: an anime-to-manga snipping, compositing, and re-dialogueing tool)
+(also: an anime-to-manga snipping, compositing, and re-dialoguing tool)

 let's see where this is going...